chadkraus87/NoteTaker/README.md

 ## Description

 This note-taking program is a simple and user-friendly tool designed to help users take and organize notes efficiently.
 It provides a seamless note-taking experience with an intuitive interface, allowing users to write, save, and delete notes.
 This application is hosted via Heroku and built using Express.js.
+For each note taken, they are given a unique identifier using the Uniqid package.

 [GitHub Repository](https://github.com/chadkraus87/NoteTaker)